Let’s discover an equitable arts education!

 Program Timeline

-August – September 2023 – YA staff and school educators will identify the lead teaching artist.
+August – September 2024 – YA staff and school educators will identify the lead teaching artist.
 The selection process includes educators sharing student and curricular needs, YA education staff and educators discussing multiple options for lead teaching artists, and a brief interview process before schools finalize their decision.
+YA education staff will conduct site visits to support and monitor programming.

 August-October – We will conduct the co-planning process with lead teaching artist, school educators, and YA education staff.
 Because United We Discover is school-driven, the artistic and educational goals for each residency are set by the schools with support from the artist.
 We foster relationships with teachers where input and feedback create a strong partnership.